Preserving steep slopes protects the character of Chester County's rolling hills and maintains the unique sense of place of the region.

 Suggested limits are no more than 30% disturbance of moderately steep slope areas (slopes with a grade of 15% to 25%) and no more than 15% disturbance of very steep slope areas (slopes with a grade of >25%).

-Zoning Considerations: Zoning ordinances can protect riparian buffer zones in a number of ways.
+Zoning Considerations: Zoning ordinances can protect steep slopes in a number of ways.
 Beyond the natural resource protection standards listed above, municipalities can implement zoning to set development patterns that further encourages natural resource protection.
-For example, cluster zoning, or Transfer of Development Rights (TDR) are suggested methods of protecting riparian buffer zones by directing growth toward land most suitable to be developed while preserving areas of land containing high value natural resources.
+For example, cluster zoning, or Transfer of Development Rights (TDR) are suggested methods of protecting steep slopes by directing growth toward land most suitable to be developed while preserving areas of land containing high value natural resources.

 Review Established Standards